The Colorado Alliance for Size Equity (CASE)

 Legislative Action

-HB24-1285: Student Weight-Based Bullying Prevention has passed and is on its way to the Governor’s desk.
+HB24-1285: Student Weight-Based Bullying Prevention has passed!
 This policy will protect students from being bullied based on their weight, height, or body size.

 SB24-054: Diabetes Prevention and Obesity Treatment Act will require insurance companies to cover weight loss interventions such as behavioral or lifestyle therapy, bariatric surgery, and GLP-1 medications such as Ozempic.
 Although CASE supports the autonomy of higher weight people to access the care of their choice, we are concerned about the unintended negative consequences of such a policy.
-CASE is advocating to amend the policy to add protections against weight loss mandates and discrimination acainst fat people.
+CASE is advocating to amend the policy to add protections against weight loss mandates and discrimination against fat people.
+This bill will likely come back in the 2025 legislative session.

 Weight and height discrimination are pervasive in the workforce: